tazkiya16/Regression---Predict-the-Housing-Price/README.md

 - Packages: readr, caTools, glmnet, psych, dplyr

 # Model Description
-The models were used is Ridge and Lasso Regression.
+The models were used is Ridge and Lasso Regression for predict of housing price in Boston.
+The multicollinearity were found between rad and tax features, hence column of rad feature was dropped.
+Models are trained with multiple lambda which have the same values for Ridge and Lasso.
+The RMSE results are 4.93 on validation set and 4.80 on test set.